A trekking, skiing and fishing haven with a rustic onsen resort set on a mountain plateau

-If you're into mountains, outdoor sports, and the outback, the Shirabu area in Yamagata Prefecture should appeal to you.
+If you're into mountains, outdoor sports, and the outback, Shirabu in Yamagata Prefecture should appeal to you.
 For skiers and trekkers, Shirabu is a constant draw, and every season has plenty to offer outdoor enthusiasts in general.

 Shirabu Onsen, a hot spring resort with rustic inns perched on an 850-meter plateau, is considered one of the best three in the region.